eclipse/mosaic.website/content/docs/simulators/network_simulator_sns.md

 {{% /alert %}}

 ## Transmission Logic
-SNS differentiates between two types of Ad hoc transmissions, geographically- and topologically-scoped transmissions, which generally are abbreviated with _GeoCast_ and _TopoCast_ respectively.
+SNS differentiates between two types of Ad-hoc transmissions, geographically- and topologically-scoped transmissions, which generally are abbreviated with _GeoCast_ and _TopoCast_ respectively.
 GeoCasts are limited to _BroadCasts_.
 Accordingly, there is no explicit addressing of receivers (other than 255.255.255.255), instead a destination area is specified.
 However, GeoCasts allow for multihop forwarding.
 TopoCasts on the other hand use means of IPv4 addressing to transmit messages.
 Since the SNS was not build to simulate transmissions using complex topology-constructs, TopoCasts are limited to transmissions with a single hop.
 However, TopoCasts support _BroadCasts_ and _UniCasts_ (we are omitting Anycasts).
-Most transmissions in the Ad hoc domain will be some form of Broadcast, meaning every reachable entity is eligible to receive a message.
+Most transmissions in the Ad-hoc domain will be some form of Broadcast, meaning every reachable entity is eligible to receive a message.

 {{< svg src="images/sns_transmission_logic_flowchart.svg" desc="This flowchart tells how different types of messages are handled internally." >}}